Athiruban8/TabSync/README.md

 cd ../client
 npm run dev
 ```
-The React app will be available at http://localhost:5173.
+### The React app will be available at http://localhost:5173.
+---

+## iOS Shortcut Setup
+- Download the iOS shortcut from this link - https://www.icloud.com/shortcuts/6698774288da493bb213f154c370f5ac
+- Replace <your-server-ip> in the POST request to the IP address of you server.
+- In the Authorization header of the request, replace <your-auth-token> with your token (the one used in the .env files).
+- Install Pushcut from the iOS app store and create a notification.
+- Under the "Actions" tab add the iOS shortcut.

+NOTE: Make sure both your phone and server are on the same local network.